Quarterbros/Safebite/README.md

 - androidx.camera:camera-camera2
 *See build.gradle to see all the library used in this project*

+# Notes :
+- Change google-services.json inside the file to run it with your IDE
+- Change the requestIdToken inside the LoginActivity with your own

 ## Contributor :
 - Muhammad Arya Adirianto | A181DSX1144